babelouest/glewlwyd/docs/OIDC.md

 ### Genrate JWKS using rnbyc

-The library [rhonabwy](https://github.com/babelouest/rhonabwy), when fully installed comes with the command-line program [rnbyc](https://babelouest.github.io/rhonabwy/md_tools_rnbyc_README.html).
-This tool can be used to generate a random private key in JWKS format and/or parse a key in JWKS or PEM format.
+The library [rhonabwy](https://github.com/babelouest/rhonabwy) comes with the command-line program [rnbyc](https://babelouest.github.io/rhonabwy/md_tools_rnbyc_README.html).
+You should have the program available if you installed Glewlwyd with the packages or using CMake.

+This tool can be used to generate a new private key or key pair in JWKS format and/or parse a key in JWKS or PEM format.

 Check out [rnbyc documentation](https://babelouest.github.io/rhonabwy/md_tools_rnbyc_README.html) for more information about this tool.